 A novelty of this construction is a divergent boundary contribution that appears in the $g^2\mathcal{\int_{\mathcal{D}}\int_{\mathcal{D}}O}_{i}\mathcal{O}_{j}$ term which contributes to the renormalization of the edge couplings $h_\alpha$.
 To see this, we perform an OPE of $\mathcal{O}_{i}\left(x\right)\mathcal{O}_{j}\left(y\right)$ around the point $x$ and regularize the integral over $y$ by removing a small cylindrical "pillbox" of size $\mu^{-1}$ around point $x$,

-Where $C_{ij}^{k}$ are the OPE coefficients of the bulk CFT and $\Delta_{ijk}=\Delta_{i}+\Delta_{j}-\Delta_{k}$.
-For slightly relevant operators with dimensions $\Delta_{i},\Delta_{j},\Delta_{k}$ all close to $p$, this leads to the usual logarithmic divergence that sets the running of the defect couplings $g_i$.
+Where $C_{ij}^{k}$ are the OPE coefficients of the bulk CFT and $\Delta_{ijk}=\Delta_{i}+\Delta_{j}-\Delta_{k}$.\footnote{Indices will be freely raised and lowered with $\delta_{ij}$ without changing the value of the OPE coefficients.} For slightly relevant operators with dimensions $\Delta_{i},\Delta_{j},\Delta_{k}$ all close to $p$, this leads to the usual logarithmic divergence that sets the running of the defect couplings $g_i$.
 Additionally, when $x_{p}<\mu^{-1}$, the removed pillbox is truncated at the edge at $y_p=0$ and gives an additional boundary contribution.
 It is obtained from \eqref{semimid} by first integrating over $\vec{y}_{p-1}$ with formula \eqref{form1}, and then taking the lower bound on $y_p=0$ of the remaining integral over $y_p$ that gives,

 It is evident from \eqref{semihalfway} that divergences can appear as the operator approaches the edge $x_p \rightarrow0$.
 We perform a partial Taylor expansion of the operator $\mathcal{O}_{k}$ around $x_p =0$ and keep the zero order term,\footnote{An alternative derivation can be done by performing the OPE around the point $x=\left(\vec{x}_{p-1},0\right)$.}